shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 ##### BaseLdapPerson

 The class `org.gluu.credmanager.core.ldap.BaseLdapPerson` represents an entry in the *people* LDAP branch, that is, one with `objectClass=gluuPerson`.
 It only exposes LDAP attributes `inum` and `uid` so you might extend this class and add the attributes your plugin needs to handle.
-Note that field attributes, getters and setter methods may require annotations so that the framework automatically populates and/or persists values appropriately and also execute searches successfully.
+Note that field attributes, getter and setter methods may require annotations so that the framework automatically populates and/or persists values appropriately and also execute searches successfully.

 For an example on `BaseLdapPerson` derivation, check Gluu Casa [Person](https://github.com/GluuFederation/casa/tree/version_3.1.3/app/src/main/java/org/gluu/credmanager/core/ldap/Person.java) class which in addition to `BaseLdapPerson` fields, handles `givenName`, `sn`, and `memberOf` attributes.
 This class is not available in `casa-shared`.